Skip to content

 • HO-3 insurance is popular due to its comprehensive coverage, flexibility, availability and affordability.

-What is not included in an HO-3 policy
+What is not covered by an HO-3 policy?

 While an HO-3 insurance policy provides broad coverage, it typically excludes certain risks or perils.
 Exclusions commonly found in HO-3 policies may include: